Graduate Catalog 2026-2027

 Christina Heady, christina.heady@wku.edu, (270) 745-2082

-The MAE in Gifted Education and Talent Development offers two pathways, Advanced Instruction and Advanced Research.
-The program for the MAE in Gifted Education and Talent Development, Advanced Instruction pathway has the following instructional components.
+The MAE in Gifted Education and Talent Development offers a focus on Advanced Instruction with the following instructional components.
 The first component directs the candidates into gifted education as the selected area of required courses (18 hours).
 The GTE 538 course serves as the research practicum at the end of the Gifted Education component.
-The second component, specialization, provides advanced-level pedagogy, leadership, and content related to Kentucky Teacher Standards and applicable to all P-12 teachers working in the wide gamut of developmental and content areas.
+The second component, specialization, provides advanced-level pedagogy, leadership, research, and/or content related to Kentucky Teacher Standards and applicable to all P-12 teachers working in the wide gamut of developmental and content areas.

 Educators pursuing the Advanced Instruction pathway may be completing the graduate program to continue in a teaching position or to become a curriculum coordinator.
 Counselors, principals, librarians, education technologists, and other specialized teachers will enhance their knowledge and skills in another concentration that leads to Rank II or a Rank I if candidates already hold a Rank II certification and the gifted education endorsement.